KevinFlanagan7/PP4-booking-system/README.md

 The site was deployed using Heroku following the steps below:

-- Create a list of requirements using the following command in the terminal (pip3 freeze > requirements.txt).
+- Create a list of requirements using the following command in the terminal (`pip3 freeze > requirements.txt`).

 - Heroku searches for this exact file name as it builds the project.
 This file contains the list of the packages installed during project development which are called dependencies.
 We need Heroku to install these dependecies as well in order for the project to run.

+- A **Procfile** is required to allow Heroku deployment to be properly configured to a gunicorn web app.

+- In settings.py file configure the ALLOWED_HOSTS list with **heroku.com**.

+- All environment variables in the env.py which gitignored on the repo must be configured correctly with the database details and secret keys.

 - Activate your Heroku Student Pack account at the following link: [Heroku for Students]( https://www.heroku.com/github-students).